 You can think of it this way: the Steinberg AXR4 is the product of ALL the musical geniuses and awesome brands coming together!

-Have we mentioned the word clock with SSPLL jitter reduction technology?
+Have I mentioned the word clock with SSPLL jitter reduction technology?

 - Super Suppression Phase Locked Loop (SSPLL) is a company trademark for minimizing audio band jitter.